Just as the prophecy prophesied. Unfortunately, it's really hard to photograph this thing. It looks 1000X crisper in person.

 Order a precut acrylic two-way mirror online (recommended)

 I ordered mine from TAP Plastics here for about $40 using these options:

 - Color: Clear

 - Thickness: 3/16 (.177) inches -- choose this size; thinner acrylic mirrors can have a "funhouse mirror" effect

 Make your own glass two-way mirror

 You can save a few bucks by grabbing a custom-cut 13" x 13" glass pane from your local hardware store.
 Then, buy some two-way mirror film from Amazon.
 However, after reading tons of reviews about this approach, it's hard to get a perfect result -- every speck of dust or hair will show up tenfold.
 Also, this will take a lot longer.
 I recommend just grabbing an acrylic mirror, but if you're strapped for cash and are feeling handy, this approach will work!

-howchooer Tyler wrote a guide that will show you step-by-step how to install Raspbian Stretch.
-You'll want to install the Desktop (not Lite) version.
+Howchooer Ash wrote a guide that will show you step-by-step how to install Raspberry Pi OS.

 First, put the MicroSD card back into the Pi.